Stable Minima of ReLU Neural Networks Suffer from the Curse of Dimensionality: The Neural Shattering Phenomenon: Introduction

 Moving beyond the interpolation regime, \citet{qiao2024stable} extend the framework of \citet{mulayoff2021implicit} and provide generalization and risk bounds for stable minima in the non-interpolation regime for univariate inputs.
 They show that for univariate nonparametric regression, the functions realized by stable minima cannot overfit in the sense that the generalization gap vanishes as the number of training examples grows.
 Furthermore, they show that the learned functions achieve near-optimal estimation error rates for functions of second-order bounded variation on an interval strictly inside the data support.
 While this work is a good start, it begs the questions of (i) what happens in the multivariate / high-dimensional case and (ii) what happens off of this interval (i.e., how does the network \emph{extrapolate}).
 Indeed, these are key to understanding the implicit bias of GD trained neural networks, especially since learning high dimensions seems to always amount to extrapolation~\citep{balestriero2021learning}.
 These two questions motivate the present paper in which we provide a precise answer to the following fundamental question.

 We provide several new theoretical results for stable minima in this scenario, which are corroborated by numerical simulations.
 Some of our findings are surprising given the current state of understanding of stable minima.
 Notably, we show that, while flatness does imply generalization, the resulting sample complexity grows exponentially with the input dimension.
-This gives an exponential separation between flat solutions and low-norm solutions (weight decay) which knowingly do not suffer from the curse of dimensionality~\citep{BachConvexNN,parhi2023near}.
+This gives an exponential separation between flat solutions and low-norm solutions (weight decay) which are known not to suffer from the curse of dimensionality~\citep{BachConvexNN,parhi2023near}.